 | Regulatory and shipping requirements for coin-cell consumer products were not represented in decision flow. | High risk of late-stage compliance rework or shipment blocking. | Added CPSC 16 CFR 1263 / UL 4200A and UN38.3 test-summary gates in risk+FAQ guidance. | Closed in stage1b enhancement (2026-04-20) |

-| `10 mm disc vibration motor` alias intent was not explicitly answered on a canonical hybrid page. | High risk of duplicate routes and split keyword signals. | Built one canonical hybrid page at `/learn/vibration-motor` with alias anchors and FAQ coverage. | Closed in stage1b baseline (2026-04-20) |
+| `10 mm disc vibration motor`, `10pcs vibration motor`, `1027 vibration motor`, and `10mm coin vibration motor 3v datasheet` alias intent were not explicitly answered together on a canonical hybrid page. | High risk of duplicate routes and split keyword signals. | Built one canonical hybrid page at `/learn/vibration-motor` with multi-alias anchors and FAQ coverage. | Closed in stage1b baseline + alias extensions (2026-04-24) |

 | Tool guidance lacked numeric boundaries for voltage, rpm, amplitude, and duty. | High risk of using out-of-range requests as procurement-ready outputs. | Added strict input ranges, boundary state messaging, and alternate CTA paths. | Closed in stage1b baseline (2026-04-20) |